Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to static defects

-This appearance of a resonant state by functionalization, so-called midgap states, is particularly important in the case of bipartite lattices, i.e.,\ systems in which a sub-network $\alpha$ of atoms are bound to atoms of a sublattice $\beta$, and reciprocally.
-Considering a first-neighbor tight-binding (TB) Hamiltonian, when the numbers of $\alpha$ orbitals and $\beta$ orbitals are different, isolated states appeared at the energy $E=0$ (center of the band) \cite{Brouwer02,Peres06,Pereira06,Pereira08a}.
+This appearance of a resonant state by functionalization, so-called midgap states, is particularly important in the case of bipartite lattices, i.e.,\ systems in which atoms of a sub-network $\alpha$ are bound to atoms of a sublattice $\beta$, and reciprocally.
+Considering a first-neighbor tight-binding (TB) Hamiltonian, when the numbers of $\alpha$ orbitals and $\beta$ orbitals are different, isolated states appear at the energy $E=0$ (center of the band) \cite{Brouwer02,Peres06,Pereira06,Pereira08a}.
 Such a mechanism is exact globally for the whole structure.
 It also allows us to understand the appearance of resonant scatterers through a random functionalization, even if the number of $\alpha$ and $\beta$ orbitals is nearly the same.
 Indeed let us consider a random distribution of defects (adatoms or admolecule), with a not too strong concentration $c$ of defects.
 Locally, typically around a defect, an unbalance occurs between the two sublattices and a confined state appears at $E=0$ around the defect.
-When defects are in the same sublattice, these states are coupled to each-other and form a kind of mid-gap band, leading to a peak in the DOS of width that depends on the concentration of defects.
-This mechanism applies to all the 2D materials presented in this review that have bipartite lattice.
-Note that it gives also a simple image to understand the appearance of edge states in a bipartite lattice, since an edge necessarily produces a local unbalance between the two sublattices.
+When defects are in the same sublattice, these states are coupled to each other and form a kind of midgap band, leading to a peak in the DOS of width that depends on the concentration of defects.
+This mechanism applies to all the 2D materials presented in this review that have a bipartite lattice.
+Note that this yields also a simple picture to understand the appearance of edge states in a bipartite lattice, since an edge can produce a local unbalance between the two sublattices.